By the very nature of climate, scientists had to study it across

 CFCs, staving off further deterioration of the ozone layer.
 Although

-important for protecting human health and vital ecosystems, this did
+important for protecting human health and vital ecosystems, this did only a

 little to hinder climate change.
 (CFCs are only one of many greenhouse